mmtk/mmtk-core/docs/tutorial/Tutorial.md

 The Memory Management Toolkit (MMTk) is a framework for designing and implementing memory managers.
 It has a runtime-neutral core (mmtk-core) written in Rust, and bindings that allow it to work with OpenJDK, V8, and JikesRVM, with more bindings currently in development.
+MMTk was originally written in Java as part of the Jikes RVM Java runtime.
+The current version is similar in its purpose, but was made to be very flexible with runtime and able to be ported to many different VMs.

 The principal idea of MMTk is that it can be used as a toolkit, allowing new GC algorithms to be rapidly developed using common components.
 It also allows different GC algorithms to be compared on an apples-to-apples basis, since they share common mechanisms.

 ### What will this tutorial cover?
 This tutorial is intended to get you comfortable constructing new plans in MMTk.

-You will first be guided through building a Semispace collector.
+You will first be guided through building a semispace collector.
 After that, you will extend this collector to be a generational collector, to further familiarise you with different concepts in MMTk.
 There will also be questions and exercises at various points in the tutorial, intended to